 (Traveling full-time since 2020.
 Currently in a Grand Design Reflection 208BHTS)

-My best advice to newbie RVers is that it is ok to feel overwhelmed in the beginning of living full time in an RV.
+My best advice to newbie RVers is that it is ok to feel overwhelmed at the beginning of living full-time in an RV.
 We never even camped in an RV before we moved into our rig I asked the previous owner how long it took until RV living felt normal, and he told me three weeks.
 Right after moving in, I held tight to those words as we went from excited to wondering if we made a mistake.
-After three weeks we still felt like we were in vacation mode, however, the day to day of RV life felt easier.
+After three weeks we still felt like we were in vacation mode, however, the day-to-day of RV life felt easier.

 Don’t worry, after being on the road for five months, RV life feels normal and sticks and bricks feels weird.
 There is a rhythm that you feel in the RV community and it feels like home.
 There are hard days and that’s when having other full-time RV friends help out.
 You can find other full-time RVers on Instagram and in Facebook Groups.
 It is nice to know there are other people in the same stage of this new lifestyle as you.